 Roberto Cammi is Professor of Chemical Physics and Theoretical Chemistry at the University of Parma.
 His research interests include solvation thermodynamics and cavity field effects for chiroptical response functions of molecules in solution.
 Full Profile…

 Benedetta Mennucci is Professor of Physical Chemistry at the University of Pisa.
 She has contributed research into Polarizable Continuum Model (PCM) solvation methods to Gaussian.
 Full Profile…

 Stefano Caprasecca is a Post Doc at the University of Pisa in Italy.
 His research interests include Electron-molecule scattering and Complex polarizable environments in QM/MM calculations.
 Full Profile…

 Filippo Lipparini is Assistant Professor of Physical Chemistry at the University of Pisa.
 He has made contributions to the variational formulation of PCM solvation models and polarizable QM/MM models.
 Full Profile…

 Scuola Normale Superiore, Pisa, Italy

 Vincenzo Barone is Professor of Theoretical and Computational Chemistry at the Scuola Normale Superiore di Pisa.
-Beginning on 11/2016 he will be the Director of the Scuola Normale Superiore di Pisa, Italy.
 His research interests include solvation theory and computational spectroscopy.
 Full Profile…

 Ivan Carnimeo is a post doc at the Scuola Normale Superiore di Pisa in Italy.
 His research interests are in the development of multiscale approaches for computational spectroscopy.
 Full Profile…